 Much of the insight Lauren brings to the position of Family Liaison is from her personal experience as the mother of a son who has the disease of addiction.
 Lauren believes that much of her strength comes from involvement in recovery programs as well as in helping other parents build a program of recovery to find peace and serenity in their own lives.
 Lauren is a Licensed Master of Social Work.
 She earned her Masters Degree from the University of Pennsylvania, with a concentration in adolescent health care.
 She has worked with adolescents and their families throughout her career in hospital setting, child protection, judicial system, special education and social service development in NJ.
 Lauren currently facilitates a Caron Foundation support group for parents of addicted children in Northern NJ.

-Prior to Turnbridge, Jack served as a Licensed Professional Counselor in Texas, first in Lubbock and later in Austin.
+Prior to Turnbridge, Jack worked as a Licensed Professional Counselor in Texas, first in Lubbock and later in Austin.
 Since 2010, in both inpatient and outpatient programs Jack has engaged with young adults struggling with substance use disorders and mental health challenges.

 Clinically, he utilizes rational emotive behavioral therapy and motivational interviewing techniques, enjoys exploring identity change and resolution, and likes to consider how we select mates and friends.
 Jack loves to run, supports the performing and visual arts, appreciates a good tailor, and prefers cowboy boots.